 The data processing by Stripe partly takes place on servers in the USA.
-In the event that personal data is transferred to the USA, Stripe has submitted to the EU-US Privacy Shield.
+Stripe has submitted to the EU-US Privacy Shield.

 We also use the Drift service (Drift.com, Inc., 222 Berkeley Street, Suite 600 , Boston, MA 02116, USA) to improve customer service and the chat function offered on our websites.
 For this purpose, we send your given e-mail address and the given name to Drift.
-In the event that personal data is transferred to the USA, Drift is subject to the EU-US Privacy Shield.
+Drift has submitted to the EU-US Privacy Shield.
 The legal basis for data processing is Art.
 6(1)(b) GDPR.

 Please also refer to Drift’s data protection information.